-Cooke Access Portal (CAP), Text Reminders, and the Scholar Homepage
+Cooke Access Portal (CAP)

 The Cooke Access Portal (CAP) is a system created by the Cooke Foundation to help Scholars fulfill their scholarship requirements.
 Scholars will use CAP throughout their time as a Cooke Scholar to input grades, upload transcripts, complete the Cost of Attendance (COA) process, communicate with the Foundation, and perform other required tasks.
 Check your To Do List in the Cooke Access Portal (CAP) often to be sure you've completed all tasks and requirements on time.
 You can access the CAP User Manual here.